CORRECTED-UPDATE 2-Moroccan refiner Samir appeals court decision on liquidation

-(Deletes reference to tanker being sent by Aramco in paragraph eight, which was incorrect, and changes date of story to March 25 (not March 27)
+(Deletes reference to tanker being sent by Aramco in paragraph eight, which was incorrect)

 * Trustee prepares to resume production